-- 1) Violation of probation - 2) Violation of a last chance agreement - 3) Exceeding three probations - 4) Three consecutive days of unexcused absences - 5) Scanning or keying another student's card/ID number for attendance - 6) Students who exceed five combined absences (unexcused and/or excused) - 7) Aggressive, harassing or discriminatory acts against other students or employees - 8) Failure to pay tuition - 9) Failure to meet Satisfactory Academic Progress (SAP) - 10) Failure to follow school procedures and policies - 11) Acts of theft or dishonesty - 12) Failure to comply with safety regulations - 13) Malicious damage to school property - 14) Insubordinate acts against staff or other Perry Technical Institute employees - 15) Illegal drug/alcohol abuse - 16) Disruption of the learning environment
+- 1) Violation of probation - 2) Violation of a last chance agreement - 3) Exceeding three probations - 4) Three consecutive days of unexcused absences - 5) Scanning or keying another student's card/ID number for attendance - Exceeding five combined absences (unexcused and/or excused) - 7) Aggressive, harassing, or discriminatory acts against other students or employees - 8) Failure to pay tuition, fees, books, or tools - 9) Failure to meet Satisfactory Academic Progress (SAP) - 10) Failure to follow school procedures and policies - 11) Acts of theft or dishonesty - 12) Failure to comply with safety regulations - 13) Malicious damage to school property - 14) Insubordinate acts against staff or other Perry Technical Institute employees - 15) Drug/alcohol abuse - 16) Disruption of the learning environment

-The Dean of Education will conduct a full hearing of the facts and make a recommendation to the President.
+The Associate Dean of Student Affairs will conduct a full hearing of the facts and make a recommendation to the President.
 The authority to dismiss a student is vested only in the President and the President's decision following a review of the facts is final.